laurelmclean/series-of-unfortunate-api-calls/docs/README.md

 Provide the updated values for the fields you want to change: text and book.
 The API will return the updated quote upon successful update.

+#### Delete a quote

+To delete an existing quote, make a DELETE request to /quotes/{quoteId}.
+The API will delete the quote at that ID.

 ### Characters

 - `GET /characters`: Get all characters.